Tadano Faun: Faun-Werke

-Products
+In 1845, Justus Christian Braun founded a foundry in Nuremberg that produced fire-fighting equipment.
+Via the Nürnberger Feuerlöschgeräte- und Maschinenfabrik vorm.
+Justus Christian Braun AG, which built its first waste collection vehicles and street sweepers in 1908, and the Justus Christian Braun Premier-Werke, production passed in 1914 to the Nürnberger Feuerlöschgeräte-, Automobillastwagen- und Fahrzeugfabrik Karl Schmidt.
+In 1917, this company merged with the Fahrzeugfabrik Ansbach AG of Ansbach to form the Fahrzeugfabriken Ansbach und Nürnberg AG [vehicle factories of Ansbach and Nuremberg], which from 1920 was known in short as the Faun-Werke.

 In the 1920s, Faun mainly developed municipal vehicles for waste disposal and street cleaning.
-Between 1924 and 1928, they also made automobiles.
-The first model, the 6/24HP K 2 model, had a four-cylinder engine with an engine displacement of 1405 cm³ and an output of 24HP.
-In 1926, it was followed by the 6/30HP K 3 model with a four-cylinder engine and an engine displacement of 1550 cm³ that provided an output of 30HP.
-In the 1930s, Faun added heavy trucks which could take loads of up to 15t and tractor units to its product portfolio.
+Between 1924 and 1928, it also made automobiles.
+The first model, the 6/24 hp K 2 model, had a four-cylinder engine with an engine displacement of 1405 cm³ and an output of 24 hp.
+In 1926, it was followed by the 6/30 hp K 3 model with a four-cylinder engine and an engine displacement of 1550 cm³ that provided an output of 30 hp.

-During World War II, the Faun plants were destroyed to a large extent.
+During World War II, the Faun plants were largely destroyed.
 In 1946, manufacturing began again, first using pre-war and war designs.
-In 1948, the first new post-war design was introduced to the market: a small 4.5t truck with diesel engine with an output of between 90 and 100HP.
-In 1949, the L7 model was introduced, providing a load-carrying capacity of 6.5t and a 150HP engine by Klöckner-Humboldt-Deutz.
-Tractors were also built[1].
+In 1949, the L7 model was introduced, providing a load-carrying capacity of 6.5 t and a 150 hp engine by Klöckner-Humboldt-Deutz.
+Tractors were also built.
 The L7 was available as a traditional American-style truck and as cabover.
-From 1951 and 1950, the L8 (180HP and 8t live load) and Sepp (130HP and 6.5-7t live load) models replaced the former Faun models.
+In 1950 and 1951, the Sepp (130 hp and 6.5–7 t live load) and L8 (180 hp and 8 t live load) models replaced the former Faun models.
 From 1953 on, the triple-axle L900 truck was built, a vehicle for operating on difficult and heavy construction sites.
-The L900 could carry up to 16 tons.
+The L900 could carry up to 16 t.
 The L8 and the L900 models were produced until 1962, the Sepp until 1955.
-In 1955, modernised models with a new identifier system came to the market (F55, F56, F64, F66, F68), with a live load capacity of 4.5 to 5.6t.
-In 1955, Faun acquired a light Cab Over Engine from the Ostner plants for its own delivery programme, which underwent a technical overhaul in 1957 and was built until 1968.
+In 1955, modernised models with a new identifier system came to the market.
+In 1955, Faun acquired a light Cab Over Engine from the Ostner plants for its own delivery programme, which underwent a technical overhaul in 1957.
 From 1956 onwards, heavy trucks and tractor units were added to the programme, which were also available with four-wheel drive.